ydb-platform/ydb/ydb/docs/en/core/yql/query_plans.md

 Attribute | Description
 --- | ---
-SortBy | columns used for sorting
+SortBy | columns or expressions used for sorting

 #### TopSort
 Partial rows sorting with a specified limit.

 Attribute | Description
 --- | ---
-TopSortBy | columns used for sorting
-Limit | rows limit
+TopSortBy | columns or expressions used for sorting Limit | rows limit

 #### Top